+- Underreport my income?

-- >Intentionally omit income?
+- Intentionally omit income?

-- ➤Overstate the amount of my deductions?
+- Overstate the amount of my deductions?

-- >Keep two sets of books?
+- Keep two sets of books?

-- ➤ Make false entries in my books and records?
+- Make false entries in my books and records?

-- >Claim personal expenses as business
+- Claim personal expenses as business expenses?

-- ➤Claim false deductions?
+- Claim false deductions?

-- ➤ Hide or transfer assets or income?
+- Hide or transfer assets or income?